 - Carbon sequestration, because an acre of seagrass can store about three times as much carbon as an acre of rainforest

 This project will restore eelgrass in Westcott Bay by planting seeds.
-This is a promising method, and is potentially less costly than the standard practice of transplanting mature plants.
-Seeds have been used successfully in other areas (Chesapeake Bay, for example), but haven’t been tried widely in Puget Sound.
+This is a promising method, and is potentially less costly than transplanting mature plants.
+Other projects have used seeds successfully in other areas (Chesapeake Bay, for example), but they haven’t been tried widely in Puget Sound.

 Luckily, the biggest expanse of eelgrass in the lower 48 states is in nearby Padilla Bay.
 Our project partners will collect flowering eelgrass shoots there.
 They will hold the shoots in flowing seawater while the seeds mature.
-Once mature, the seeds may need to be treated to make them sink quickly, so that they sink in the area targeted for restoration.
+Once mature, the seeds may need to be treated so that they sink quickly, in the area targeted for restoration.
 Then, volunteers will broadcast the seeds at the restoration site.
 Divers will assess success in the spring of 2021.